 The result was a 28-day inpatient treatment plan that might be the ancestor of some of the most common formal substance abuse treatments offered today.
 (5)

 The Importance of Total Abstinence for Recovering Addicts

-Even with some potential disagreement among experts in the behavioural health and addiction niches, it’s recognized by many that total abstinence is often a requirement for recovering addicts.
+Even with some potential disagreement among experts in the behavioural health and addiction niches, it’s recognised by many that total abstinence is often a requirement for recovering addicts.

 Reasons for this include the fact that a person who is chemically dependent on a substance can’t always control their need for it.
 Letting just a little in can often mean the body takes over: Cravings turn into seeking and seeking into constantly using.

-Another reason abstinence is important is because alcohol and drugs can cause changes in a person’s ability to feel, think or respond.
+Another reason abstinence is important is that alcohol and drugs can cause changes in a person’s ability to feel, think or respond.
 Thus, using can make it harder not to use.

 Sometimes, using drugs or alcohol can lead to inappropriate behaviour that is dangerous for the user or others.
 Finally, in many cases the drugs someone is avoiding are illegal.

 Many treatment programmes adopt abstinence as a way to avoid relapse after rehab.
 Inpatient and outpatient alcohol and drug rehabilitation programmes teach people about addiction and help them develop new coping skills specifically for this purpose.
 They learn to identify causes for substance abuse, which are known as triggers, so they know when to employ these healthier coping mechanisms.